 A quality-built floor system is likely to be a bit more expensive and time-consuming to build (at least the first few times) compared with a conventional code-minimum assembly, but at least you won’t hear about it from the homeowners after move-in.
-The illustration and checklist that follow offer some tips to help protect your profits and reputation for quality.
+The illustration (above) and checklist that follows below offer some tips to help protect your profits and reputation for quality.

 1. Joists: Engineered-wood I-joists come at a cost, but they’re far more dimensionally stable, offer longer spans, and don’t have a crown.

 2. Subfloor: High-density OSB sheathing specifically engineered for subfloors offers moisture resistance throughout the panel and holds fasteners better.

 3. Panel pattern: Stagger the panel joints so they don’t run along the same joist length; leave a 1/8-inch gap at all edges, which most tongue-and-groove joints

 4. Glue: Make sure the surface is dry and free of dirt; apply a continuous bead of ¼-inch-diameter solvent-based construction adhesive along the top of the joists; only apply glue for one to two panels at a time; also apply glue to the tongue-and-groove panel joints.

 5. Screw: To fasten the deck, use screws, not conventional nails, centered into the top of the joists to ensure a complete connection.
 Follow a schedule of 6 inches on-center at the panel edges and up to 12 inches on-center in the panel field.

 Inspection: Walk the deck to inspect it before applying a finished floor surface.